 A homeowners insurance policy protects you from having to pay unexpected repair or replacement costs out of pocket when an event damages your home or personal belongings, or when you’re responsible for bodily injury or property damage to someone else.

-To help you compare home insurance providers, the This Old House Reviews Team created a guide that walks you through the best homeowners insurance companies available nationwide.
+To help you compare home insurance providers, our team created a guide that walks you through the best homeowners insurance companies available nationwide.
+We spent dozens of hours researching the providers listed below based on our in-depth review standards and methodology.

 10 Best Homeowners Insurance Companies